This startup almost convinced me to get Botox

 While EverBody attempts to make cosmetic procedures into just another wellness trend, there are problems with the industry as a whole.
 Critics say that medical spas pressure people to try services they are not adequately prepared for financially, physically, or emotionally.

 After all, these procedures don’t always go smoothly.
 “The problem is there are risks and things that go awry,” says Kathleen Cook Suozzi, an assistant professor of dermatology at Yale University.
-These risks, which are rare, range from blindness to necrosis, where skin dies because it’s been cut off from blood supply.
+These risks, which are rare, range from blindness to necrosis, where skin dies because it’s been cut off from its blood supply.
 She recommends always going to a dermatologist for these procedures.

 There is also growing concern that the professionals poking holes into your face are not adequately trained.
 Laws vary from state to state on who can administer injectables, and it’s often unclear which medical spas are truly legit.
 There are few well-established companies that people know they can trust; most of the more than 4,000 medical spas in the United States are single locations.